How to Exchange Foreign Currency in India

 • Through RBI-authorised Banks

 The Reserve Bank of India (RBI) permits Indian banks to buy or sell foreign currencies legally.
 Hence, you can visit any RBI-authorised bank to exchange foreign currency in India.
-If you are a Non-Resident Indian (NRI), you can use your NRO Account to access the foreign currency exchange facility.
+If you are a Non-Resident Indian (NRI), you can use your NRI Savings Account to access the foreign currency exchange facility.
 Banks typically charge a relatively lower currency mark-up rate.

 • At International Airports